NickGrunert/master-thesis/modules/00_data.typ

       label: <fig:input:area_correlation>,
     )

-    The correlation between area and bounding box area is visibly well.
+    The correlation between area and bounding box area is clearly good.
-    Nonetheless, there are clearly buildings which serve as outliers in the fact of having very large bounding boxes .
+    However, there are clearly buildings that act as outliers by having very large bounding boxes.
-    In the graphs, the values which are chosen as filtering cut-offs are visualized as lines.
+    In the graphs, the values chosen as filter cut-offs are visualised as lines.
-    For the correlation between area and bounding box area, 30% seemed a good trade-off between not filtering to many buildings and filtering out the worst offenders.
+    For the correlation between area and bounding box area, 30% seemed to be a good compromise between not filtering too many buildings and filtering out the worst offenders.
-    It can be visually confirmed that most of the buildings are not belowe this threshold, indicating that the filtering is not too strict.
+    It can be visually confirmed that most buildings are not below this threshold, indicating that the filtering is not too strict.

-    For correlation of area and confidence, the thresholds were decided to be 50 m² and 90%.
+    For the correlation of area and confidence, thresholds of 50 m² and 90% were chosen.
-    However, 50 may chosen a bit low.
+    However, 50 may be a little low.
-    At this value, most irregularities and errors are filtered out, the buildings close to this threshold however are mostly of very simple shape, for example shacks or garages with one singular roof.
+    At this value most irregularities and errors are filtered out, but the buildings close to this threshold are mostly of very simple shape, for example huts or garages with a single roof.
-    Nonetheless, filtering by this value removes the errorneous spike of buildings size close to zero, which was shown in @fig:input:statistics.
+    Nevertheless, filtering by this value removes the anomalous spike in the size of buildings close to zero that was shown in @fig:input:statistics.
-    The confidence threshold of 90% was chosen after visual confirmation of the data showing a clear increase in correctly defined data points.
+    The 90% confidence level was chosen after visual confirmation of the data, which shows a clear increase in correctly defined data points above this threshold.

-    Filtering of building parts will be done by removing all buildings with no overlapping building parts.
+    The filtering of building parts is done by removing all buildings without overlapping building parts.
-    While most of these will be filtered out already by confidence, it will be done regardless, since there is no guarantee for this.
+    While most of these will already be filtered out by confidence, it will still be done as there is no guarantee.
-    Also, as mentioned, the maximum number of allowed building is set to 100.
+    Also, as mentioned above, the maximum number of building parts allowed is set to 100.
-    This allows for filtering of some extensively complex buildings, while still mentaining some examples for shapes like spire roofs.
+    This allows some very complex buildings to be filtered out, while still allowing some examples of shapes such as spire roofs.

-    Whilest the specific data of the about the type of roofs and roof segments may not very accurately reflect the truth, it still may serve as an indicator of the type of roof.
+    Although the specific data on roof types and roof segments may not reflect the truth very accurately, they can still serve as an indicator of roof type.
-    Therefore, the consequent filtering step will filter out all buildings, in which all segments are marked as flat roofs.
+    Therefore, the subsequent filtering step will filter out all buildings where all segments are marked as flat roofs.
-    This is done because the original distribution shown in @fig:input:types demonstrates the previlance of those types of roofs in the data.
+    This is done because the original distribution shown in @fig:input:types shows the prevalence of these roof types in the data.
-    Flat roofs are generally condsidered simple, and also having a more diversified, non biased distribution of overall data is desired to improve its general quality as input data for machine learning @dataQuality2.
+    Flat roofs are generally considered to be simple, and a more diversified, unbiased distribution of the overall data is also desired to improve its overall quality as input data for machine learning @dataQuality2.

     ```
     Buildings before filtering:                     2444